-Notes: Number of employed and unemployed computed based on months in employment (including self-employment)/unemployment.
+Notes: EUROMOD: Number of employed and unemployed computed based on months in employment (including self-employment)/unemployment.
 Numbers computed as averages of monthly data over the year.
+External statistics: Data on employed persons in 2012 refers to the November result.
+The rest of the information is the annual average.

-Sources: EUROMOD input dataset and National Statistics Office; Numbers have been computes as monthly averages in EUROMOD and as quarterly averages in the external data.
+Sources: EUROMOD F7.0+ and National Statistics Office, Gainfully Occupied Population, Annual Averages 2007 - November 2012; Numbers have been computes as monthly averages in EUROMOD and as quarterly averages in the external data.